Back to blog

 2. Extracting specific data

-Now that we can send requests to the API, we can start scraping specific data that we require.
-Without specific instructions, our scraper will return us a raw lump of HTML.
-But we can use the functionality of Custom Parser to specify and get exactly what we want.
-Custom Parser is a free Scraper APIs feature that lets you define your own parsing and data processing logic and parse HTML data.
+Now that we can send requests to the API, we can start web scraping specific data that we require.
+Without specific instructions, our scraper will return a raw lump of HTML.
+However, we can use the Custom Parser functionality to specify and get exactly what we want.
+Custom Parser is a free Scraper API feature that lets you define your own parsing and data processing logic and parse HTML data.

 1) Paragraphs